realeinherjar/realeinherjar.github.io/content/posts/privacy.md

 Regarding Bitcoin, you can:

+1. Coinjoin to enhance your on-chain privacy with [Jam](https://jamapp.org/).
 1. Use a prepaid Visa card with [Moon](https://paywithmoon.com/).
 1. Use a prepaid gift card with [CoinCards](https://coincards.com/).
 1. Swap Bitcoin for cash in [Bitcoins ATM](https://coinatmradar.com/).